Walfred-MA/Ctyper/tools/Annotation/getFASTA/README.md

 # Ctyper Genotyping FASTA Converter

 This script converts Ctyper genotyping annotation outputs into standard FASTA sequence files by extracting the aligned reference regions based on CIGAR strings and reference genome data.
-To make sure of inputting all alternative loci, consider also input $CTYPER_PATH/data/Allalters.fa
 ---

 ## 🔧 Requirements